apache/trafficserver/doc/admin-guide/logging/examples.en.rst

 7   pscl   The length of the |TS| response to the client in bytes.
 === ====== ====================================================================

-To recreate this as a log format in :file:`logging.config` you would define the following format object:
+To recreate this as a log format in :file:`logging.yaml` you would define the following format object:

 .. code:: yaml